markheath/NAudio.SharpMediaFoundation/README.md

  - Reader does not need to recreate its internal COM object when accessed from another thread
  - Probably performance is better (although see note below)

-Currently this is using a custom (debug) build of SharpDX.dll and SharpDX.MediaFoundation.dll.
 Once a new release of SharpDX containing the enhancements for NAudio has been released, this project will be able to take a dependency on the NuGet SharpDX package, and itself be published as a NuGet package.

 Installing